 1970s English suburbia: middle-aged homeowner Sid Abbot just wants to get on with building his illegal whisky still, but is frustrated by his workshy son, and otherworldly daughter.
 Then the rude and arrogant Ronald Baines and his family move in next door.
 Garden-fence hostilities soon commence.
-Written by

 Simon Shearn <email@example.com>

 The Greatest Family Comedy Team Now on the Big Screen!